edgeof8/tIRC/README.md

     ```

     If no example exists, PyRC might create a default one on first run, or you may need to create it manually based on the structure below.
+    You can also view and modify many of these settings directly within the client using the `/set` command (see Basic Commands section).

 2.  **Edit `pyterm_irc_config.ini`:**
     Open the file in a text editor and customize the settings.
 Key settings include: